wrileys/riley.sh/content/posts/Hello + What You’ll Find Here/index.md

 date = '2025-10-07T14:55:03-05:00'
 draft = false
-title = 'Hello + What You’ll Find Here'
-tags: ["manufacturing", "MES", "MQTT", "computer-vision", "containers", "opnsense"]
+title = 'Hello + What You’ll Find Here' tags = ["manufacturing", "MES", "MQTT", "computer-vision", "containers", "opnsense"]
 +++

 I help create manufacturing software that connects machines, people, and data to keep production flowing with minimal drama.
 This site will be a collection of things that worked, dead ends I wish I'd skipped, and anything personally relevant.
 Note that this is a static site.
 Posts are plain markdown with code, logs, and step-by-step procedures.
 I will try to incorporate visuals and interactive elements as possible.